MANO-B/MicroSEC/README.md

 # Reproducibility

 The source code is available in MicroSEC.R.
 Source data is available (check our paper).
-Each filtering process takes about 20–30 minutes on a recommended machine.
+Each filtering process takes about 20–30 minutes per sample on a recommended machine.